wonambi-python/wonambi/docs/source/gui/analysis.rst

 To activate frequency domain analysis, check ``Compute frequency domain``.
 To apply the selected pre-processing before the frequency domain analysis, check ``Pre-process``.
 To obtain a summary spectral plot, averaging all segments and channels, check ``Plot mean spectrum``.
+To obtain a parametrization of the periodic components of the signal using the FOOOF algorithm (Haller et al., 2018), check ``Parametrize``.

 ..
 NOTE::
    The mean spectrum can only be obtained if each transformed segment has the same number of frequency bins, i.e. the same frequency granularity.
    Frequency granularity is set by the FFT length, which in a simple periodogram is equal to the segment length.
    As a result, it is not possible to obtain the mean of a simple periodogram if the input segments vary in length, as would likely be the case if analyzing events or longest runs.
    There are a few workarounds:

       1) Use a ``Time-averaged`` periodogram, a.k.a.
 Welch's method; in this case, FFT length is set by the time window ``Duration``.
 However, time-averaging is impractical for short data segments such as spindles.
       2) Set a ``Fixed`` FFT length; in this case, shorter segments will be zero-padded to the FFT length, but longer segments will be truncated (not recommended).
       3) Use ``Zero-pad to longest segment`` to set FFT length to the longest segment and zero-pad all shorter ones.
 This option is recommended for short data segments such as spindles.